http://community.businessballs.com Use the search box for several articles on shorthand and

 introduction to the general principles before you start your

-Pitman's Shorthand course in earnest.
+Pitman's Shorthand learning in earnest.
 Writer based in Ontario,

 Web forum, articles and shop.